serhatarslan-hub/cs244-ICW_testing/README.md

 ## Results

-One of the main issues with reproducing the results of [[Padhye & Floyd '01]](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/tbit.pdf) was testing the same URLs they tested two decades ago.
-On [TBIT website](https://www.icir.org/tbit/), we have found the URL list they have used.
-However, as one would expect, most the URLs on this list would return DNS errors, meaning they no long exist.
-In order to prevent this, we decided to use the list of most popular websites for USA, provided by [Quantcast](https://www.quantcast.com/top-sites/).
-The list included couple of hundred thousand URLs, but we capped the list with 20 thousand most popular websites to make sure our tests return in feasible amount of time.
-Every URL is tested 5 times, adding up to 100 thousand tests.
 The categorization results of the tests are shown below as the reproduction of table 2 in the original paper:

 <center> Table 2: ICW: Server categories </center>